autobrr/autobrr.com/docs/configuration/download-clients.md

 #### Remote

-For a remote client, meaning autobrr and Deluge are **not on the same server** then things might be a bit different.
+For a remote client, meaning autobrr and ruTorrent are **not on the same server** then things might be a bit different.

 - Host: `http://user:password@EXTERNAL_IP/rutorrent/plugins/httprpc/action.php`
 - Host: `http://user:password@mydomain.com/rutorrent/plugins/httprpc/action.php`

 #### Docker

-With **Docker** / containers make sure autobrr and Deluge share the same network to be able to use the `container_name` as address.
+With **Docker** / containers make sure autobrr and ruTorrent share the same network to be able to use the `container_name` as address.

 - Host: `http://user:password@rtorrent/rutorrent/plugins/httprpc/action.php`